odhjoseph/AudioService/README.md

 ##### Windows
 Check if you're running the terminal with administrative rights

-### Adding a new mic, requires sounddevice to me re-initalized
+### Adding a new mic, requires sounddevice to be re-initialized
 ```python
 sd._terminate()
 sd._initialize()